 A student may be dismissed on the first occurrence of incivility based on the severity of offense.
-A learning contract may be issued, or probation note.
-Incivility offenses will remain on the student's record throughout the program.
+Incivility offenses will follow the student through the program.
+Students should read and fully understand the ECC Nursing Code of Conduct and Civility Policy in this handbook.
+Code of Conduct Probation will be reviewed by faculty as needed.